Microaggressions at work aren’t always obvious—but they’re always harmful

 1. What is the impact of microaggressions on individuals?

-Microaggressions, though seemingly subtle, can have a significant impact on individuals, contributing to feelings of marginalization, invalidation, and stress.
-Over time, repeated exposure to microaggressions can erode self-esteem, cause psychological distress, and negatively affect mental health.
-Furthermore, they can create barriers to professional advancement and hinder productivity in the workplace.
+Microaggressions can have a significant impact on individuals, contributing to feelings of marginalization, invalidation, and stress.
+Repeated exposure to microaggressions can erode self-esteem, negatively affect mental health, and hinder productivity in the workplace.
 Recognizing and addressing microaggressions is essential for fostering inclusivity and cultivating a supportive environment.

 2. Are microaggressions intentional?